 - Long hairs can get stuck in the bristles

-If you’re looking for a compact yet powerful vacuum that’s easy to store, the Oreck Commercial BB9000GR XL Pro 5 may be the right choice.
-This five-pound vacuum cleaner is light enough to go anywhere but powerful enough to handle any job, thanks to a stout 4 amp motor and bags that hold up to one quart of dust and dirt.
-It comes with a 30-foot cord, allowing you to handle several rooms without unplugging, and a 4-foot hose you can attach to an extension in order to reach ceilings with ease.
+For a compact yet powerful bagged canister vacuum that’s easy to store, the Oreck Commercial BB900-DGR XL Pro 5 may be the right choice.
+This 5-pound vacuum cleaner is light enough to go anywhere but powerful enough to handle any job, thanks to a stout 4 amp motor and bags that hold up to 1 quart of dust and dirt.
+It comes with a 30-foot cord, allowing users to handle several rooms without unplugging, and a 4-foot hose can attach to an extension in order to reach ceilings with ease.
 The extension is included, as is a crevice tool, a brush, and several other small attachments.

 - Extra-long power cord

 - Highly portable and maneuverable

 - Many tools and accessories included